I’m Rebekah Overton and I’m a member of Wycliffe Bible Translators.

 “It touches our hearts like Swahili doesn’t.
 We know the meaning of the Swahili words, but only from school and work.
 They aren’t deep words to us, they don’t go inside us like Zanaki words do.” (retired Zanaki-speaking pastor, Tanzania)

-Through studying for my Classics degree, I developed an enthusiasm for linguistics – looking at the details and mechanics of languages.
+Through studying for my Classics degree, I first developed an enthusiasm for linguistics.
 This led me to Wycliffe’s MA in Field Linguistics, which I started at Redcliffe College, in Gloucester, from July to December 2014.
 The first term of this course helped me to understand more about aspects of culture behind language, as well as learning about and using technical skills necessary for studying and mastering different languages.

 I would love for you to partner with me as I work with Wycliffe, supporting language communities and churches, to enable all people to hear about God’s love for them in their own language.